 Information Concerning the Process

 Prior to the start of operations by each Committee, Committee members meet with the Executive Director, Judicial Appointments for an information session during which the policies and procedures of the federal judicial appointments process are reviewed.
-This includes procedures for the consultation of references and others, and the important considerations concerning confidentiality.
-This information session is designed to ensure that new Committee members are fully informed on the operation of the process, and to ensure the application of consistent standards from one Committee to the next, as well as between all Committees throughout Canada.
+This includes procedures for the consultation of references and others, and the important considerations concerning confidentiality, unconscious bias, diversity and assessment of merit.
+This information session is designed to ensure that new Committee members are fully informed on the operation of the process, and to ensure the application of consistent standards from one Committee to the next, as well as among all Committees throughout Canada.

-Given the large number of applications in many provinces and the limited time and resources generally available to Committees, there is no obligation to interview candidates.
-However, Committees are encouraged to do so whenever division within a Committee or another issue preventing the completion of an assessment arises.
+Committees are encouraged to interview candidates whenever they deem it necessary, and particularly whenever division within a Committee or another issue preventing the completion of an assessment arises.

 Where required, arrangements for interviews are made by the Executive Director, Judicial Appointments.